Burntisland: History

 The town was part of the lands of Dunfermline belonging to Anne of Denmark.
-In April 1615 there was a riot against one of her legal officers by a crowd of over a hundred women who took his letters and threw stones at him.
+In April 1615 there was a riot in broad daylight against one of her legal officers by a crowd of over a hundred women who took his letters and threw stones at him.
 The rioters were "of the bangster Amasone kind" led by the wife of the Baillie of Burntisland according to the Chancellor Alexander Seton, 1st Earl of Dunfermline, who supposed the women were acting at the instigation of the townsmen including the minister Mr William Watson.

 Burntisland developed as a seaport, being second only to Leith in the Firth of Forth, and shipbuilding became an important industry in the town.
 James V improved the harbour in 1540 and named it "Our Lady Port".
 In 1544 it was defended by three artillery blockhouses.
 An English report mentions a dock at Burntisland called the Newhaven and says a pier and the three blockhouses were to the west, at "Mill Dame".
 During the war of the Rough Wooing in 1548 the English commander Edward Clinton planned to reconstruct the harbour and pier and their defences, employing a military engineer.
 In 1559, the town came under French occupation when Scottish Protestant leaders opposed the Catholic Mary of Guise.
 The occupation ended with the arrival of an English fleet in 1560, prompting the occupiers to retreat by land, back to Leith.
 The harbour at this time was dry at low-tide and ships lay in the "ooze" or mud.

 In 1622 a leaking Spanish ship entered the harbour and promptly sank.
 The crew said they were whalers, and they had whaling equipment, but the town baillies were suspicious and imprisoned the officers in the tolbooth and put the rest under house arrest under suspicion of piracy.
 The lawyer Thomas Hamilton arranged their release, arguing they had committed no crime and there was peace with Spain at the time.
 The town also became a major embarkation point for Scottish soldiers on their way to fight in the Thirty Years War, in October 1627 the Burgh Council complained to the Scottish Privy Council about the conduct of these troops.
 In 1633 a barge, the Blessing of Burntisland, carrying Charles I and his entourage's baggage from Burntisland to Leith sank with the loss of Charles' treasure.

 In 1638, the town like much of the country rallied behind the cause of the National Covenant in the Wars of the Three Kingdoms.
 The town with its good harbour became a magazine and supply depot for the Army of the Covenant.